-- A guard of honour may be requested by a family or may form part of the club's plans.
-If juveniles are to participate, they must be supported by adults, potentially with a parent/guardian standing with them or members of an adult team alternately placed between them. - Participating in any guard of honour should always be optional and at the discretion of an individual or parent/guardian.
+- A guard of honour may be requested by a family or may form part of the club's plans surrounding a funeral.
+If juveniles are to participate, they should be supported by adults, with a parent/guardian standing with them or members of an adult team alternately placed between them. - Participating in any guard of honour should always be optional and at the discretion of an individual or parent/guardian.